martha-01/CsodaBurger-Etterem/README.md

-Ez a Csodaburger Étterem honlapja.
+Ez a CsodaBurger Étterem honlapja.